Test (biology)

-In biology, a test is the hard shell of some spherical marine animals and protists, notably sea urchins and microorganisms such as testate foraminiferans, radiolarians, and testate amoebae.
+In biology, a test is the hard shell of some spherical aquatic animals and protists, notably sea urchins and microorganisms such as testate foraminiferans, radiolarians, and testate amoebae.
 The term is also applied to the covering of scale insects.
-The related Latin term testa is used for the hard seed coat of plant seeds.
+The related Latin term testa is used for the outer layer of the hard seed coat of plant seeds.

 Etymology

-The anatomical term "test" derives from the Latin testa (which means a rounded bowl, amphora or bottle).
+The anatomical term "test" derives from the Latin word testa, which refers to an earthenware object, for example, a piece of pottery, a tile, or a potsherd, and by extension, the shell of a mollusc or a skull.

 Structure

 The test is a skeletal structure, made of hard material such as calcium carbonate, silica, chitin or composite materials.
 As such, it allows the protection of the internal organs and the attachment of soft flesh.

+The structure is notable for its ambulacra, alternating in wide and narrow patterns.
+Small serrations, bumps, ridges or thorns are frequently found along the outer cortex.
+Magnesium calcites in the structures share three common features: lack of uniformity in Mg distribution, calcite minerals that maintain crystallographic orientations, and formation of Mg-calcites that are thermodynamically unstable.

 In sea urchins

 The test of sea urchins is made of calcium carbonate, strengthened by a framework of calcite monocrystals, in a characteristic "stereomic" structure.
 These two ingredients provide sea urchins with a great solidity and a moderate weight, as well as the capacity to regenerate the mesh from the cuticle.
 According to a 2012 study, the skeletal structures of sea urchins consist of 92% of "bricks" of calcite monocrystals (conferring solidity and hardness) and 8% of a "mortar" of amorphous lime (allowing flexibility and lightness).
-This lime is constituted itself of 99.9% of calcium carbonate, with 0.1% structural proteins, which make sea urchins animals with an extremely mineralized skeleton (which also explains their excellent conservation as fossils).
+This lime is constituted itself of 99.9% of calcium carbonate, with 0.1% structural proteins, which make sea urchins animals with an extremely mineralized skeleton (which also explains their excellent conservation as fossils)..
+The endoskeletal matrix is formed by spicules of calcite and extracellular matrix proteins that form concentric folded layers.

-In foraminiferans
+In foraminifera

 The test of foraminifera, a group of single-celled organisms, is extremely evolutionarily diverse.
 Many different methods of constructing the test are present, from lacking a test in Reticulomyxa, proteinaceous tests in the "allogromiids", agglomerated tests made from foreign particles in many groups including textulariids, silica tests in silicoloculinids, and aragonite or calcite tests in many forms including miliolids and rotaliids.
 It can be of many types, including proteinaceous, agglutinated (exogenous agglomerate), porcelain-like (smooth calcite) or hyalin (lens).
 Foraminifera with multi-chambered tests are referred to as multilocular and develop by building new chambers in their test.
 These are arranged according to a geometry particular to each species: they can be rectilinear, curved, rolled up or cyclic, uniserial or multiserial.
 These organizational types can also be mixed, or even more complex.
 Miliolids have a particular arrangement of chambers known as "milioline".
-The surface of the test can be smooth or textured, and may be perforated with small holes.
+The surface of the test can be smooth or textured and may be perforated with small holes.